hackclub/hackclub/workshops/personal_website/README.md

 }
 ```

-Now let's save and look at our work.
+Now be sure to **Run** if you haven't already so that the url gives the most recent version of your website.
 Ah, it is truly beautiful to behold.
-Now let's commit our changes.

-Remember to save both `index.html` and `styles.css`!
-We'll once again use the terminal in Cloud9 to persist our changes with git.

-- `git add --all` (then press <kbd>enter</kbd>)
-- `git commit -m "Add styling to personal website"` (then press <kbd>enter</kbd>)

 ![](img/celebrate_harry_potter.gif)

 ## Part IV: Publishing

-Right now we can only see our website on our own computer.
-Let's get our website online!

-1. In the Cloud9 terminal, we'll push our commits to our GitHub repository:
-  - `git push` (then press <kbd>enter</kbd>)
-    - Enter your GitHub username (then press <kbd>enter</kbd>).
-    - Enter your GitHub password (then press <kbd>enter</kbd>). _The characters won't show up on the screen, but rest assured, they are still being typed._
-2. Now try to view the website by going to `USERNAME.github.io` (replace `USERNAME` with your actual GitHub username)
+This whole time, you probably had a funky url that came out of some alphabet soup but you can change that by clicking on the arrow icon next to the name of your repl

+INSERT PICTURE

+Once you're happy with the name you've given it, press <kbd>Enter</kbd> to confirm your changes (and <kbd>Escape</kbd> to cancel your name change)

 #### Celebrate!

 ![](img/celebrate_rush_hour.gif)

 Yes!
-Your website is now public on the internet!
+Your website is fantastic **AND** public on the internet!

 ## Part V: Hacking